 - Focus on healthy nutrition.
 Feed your children healthy meals and snacks throughout the day to boost and maintain their natural immunity.

 - Help kids stay active.
-Encourage outside playtime at home (not public playgrounds) and physical activity in your children’s everyday routine during the week.
+Encourage outside playtime and physical activity in your children’s everyday routine during the week.